-Considering the experimental setup described in Figure 2, one could ask if RH was present after adding a dry dilution flow.
-Therefore, we aimed to rule out that a dry dilution gas flow could affect ROS measurements.
-With the results presented in Figure A1 we can rule out such an influence, as no variation was detected in the measured ROS levels when using a dry or wet dilution flow in an experiment carried out at RH = 75%.
+Considering the experimental setup described in Fig. 2, one could ask if RH was present after adding a dry dilution flow.
+Therefore, we aimed to rule out the fact that a dry dilution gas flow could affect ROS measurements.
+With the results presented in Fig. A1, we can rule out such an influence, as no variation was detected in the measured ROS levels when using a dry or wet dilution flow in an experiment carried out at RH = 75%.